muilpp/log-analyzer/README.md

 *Make sure to have the file *filters.csv* in the same directory from where you run the jar file.*

+### Troubleshooting

+- Sometimes, depending on the jave version used, the character encoding does not seem to be set correctly, to fix this, run the application with this java version: adoptopenjdk-16-openj9.jdk

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.